kilpkonn/msc-thesis/main.typ

 It is one of the first languages that has sufficiently good tools leveraging term search for inductive proofs.
 We will be more interested in the proof assistant part of Agda as it is the one leveraging the term search to help the programmer with coming up with proofs.
 As there are many alternatives we have picked two that seem the most popular or relevant for our use case.
-We chose Agsy as this is the well known tool that #note[Is there a better expression?
-Maybe "is part of Agda itself" or "is integrated into Agda".][comes with Agda]#suggestion[][,] and Mimer that attempts to improve on Agsy.
+We chose Agsy as this is the well known tool that is part of Agda project itself, and Mimer that attempts to improve on Agsy.

 ==== Agsy <agsy>
-Agsy is the term search based proof assistant that comes with Agda.
+Agsy is the official term search based proof assistant for Agda.
 It was first published in 2006 in @tool-for-automated-theorem-proving-in-agda and integrated into Agda in 2009#footnote(link("https://agda.readthedocs.io/en/v2.6.4.1/tools/auto.html")).

 We will be looking at the high level implementation of its algorithm for term search.
 In principle Agsy iteratively refines problems into more subproblems, until enough subproblems can be solved.
-It #note[Maybe #emph["This process is called..."]][is done] by iterative deepening.
+This process is called iterative deepening.
 This is necessary as a problem may in general be refined to infinite depth.

 The refinement of a problem can produce multiple branches with subproblems.
-In some cases we need to solve all the subproblems but in other cases it is sufficient to solve just one to solve the "top-level" problem.
+In some cases we need to solve all the subproblems.
+In other cases it is sufficient to solve just one of the subproblems to solve the "top-level" problem.
 An example where we need to solve just one of the subproblems is when we try different approaches to come up with a term.
 For example, we can either use some local variable, function or type constructor to solve the problem as shown in @agsy_transformation_branches.

-#todo-philipp[In this section, make sure to use "goal", "problem", etc. consistently.]

 #figure(
   image("fig/agsy_transformation_branches.svg", width: 60%),
   caption: [
-    Agsy transformation branches#note[Add here: _"Solving the top-level programs requires solving _at least one_ of the subproblems"_.][]
+    Solving the top-level problem requires solving _at least one_ of the subproblems ],
-  ],
 ) <agsy_transformation_branches>

-#todo-philipp[
-  In @agsy_transformation_branches, perhaps you can use explicit types:
-  _Goal: `Foo`_, and branches
-  - _Find local: `some_foo : Foo`_,
-  - _Find function: `? → Foo`_,
-  - _Constructor: `mkFoo : Quux → Foo`_

-  In any case, make sure syntax and identifiers are consistent with @agsy_all_branches.
-]

-Some examples where we need to solve all the subproblems are using a type constructors or functions that take multiple arguments.
+In case we use type constructors or functions that take multiple arguments, we need to solve all the subproblems of finding terms for arguments.
-In case of case splitting we also have to solve all the subproblems produced.
+The same is true for case splitting: we have to solve subproblems for all of the cases.
-For example shown in @agsy_all_branches we see that function
-  #note[
-    Shouldn't this function should have a return type to solve for: `foo(a: A, b: B, c: C) -> Foo`?
-    In any case, decide which function syntax you want to use.
-Rust (`fn foo(a: A) -> B`) or Agda (`foo : (a : A) → B`).
-  ][`foo(a: A, b: B, c: C)`]
-can only be used if we manage to solve the subproblems of finding terms of correct type for all the arguments.
+For example shown in @agsy_all_branches we see that function `foo : (A, B, C) -> Foo` can only be used if we manage to solve the subproblems of finding terms of correct type for all the arguments.

 #figure(
   image("fig/agsy_all_branches.svg", width: 60%),
   caption: [
-    Agsy branches for function call
-  ],
+    Solving the top-level problem requires solving _all_ of the subproblems ],
 ) <agsy_all_branches>